PhilippLgh/electron-app-manager/README.md

 ## App Updater

 #### Automatic Update Checking
-The default for Electron App Updater is to check every **20 minutes** for new updates at the given location and update automatically.
+The default for Electron App Manager is to check every **20 minutes** for new updates at the given location and update automatically.

 ```javascript
 // import { AppUpdater } from '@philipplgh/electron-app-updater'